-Kelli M. BroersKelli Broers is an attorney in the firm’s Kansas City office and her primary practice area is school law.
+Kelli M. BroersKelli Broers is an attorney in the firm’s Kansas City office, and she is a member of MVP’s Employment Law Practice Group specializing in Education and Public Sector Law.
 She represents clients in administrative proceedings and civil litigation as well as assisting with policy review and employment matters.

 Prior to joining the firm, Kelli was Assistant General Counsel for the Kansas State Department of Education.
 She regularly represented the agency before the Office of Administrative Hearings where she prosecuted all disciplinary actions filed against Kansas educators.
 Kelli also led the effort to revise the Kansas State Board of Education regulations governing educator discipline.
 The revisions, when formalized, will help to better protect Kansas kids and provide better guidance to school districts and educators.
 One of Kelli’s favorite responsibilities at KSDE was educating future educators.
 Continuing a practice began by her predecessor, Kelli began speaking once a semester to education majors at Emporia State University.
 During her tenure, the presentation began to focus on helping future educators avoid ethical pitfalls and, thus, avoid future disciplinary proceedings.
 The redesigned program was so popular Kelli was invited to speak with education students at Kansas State University, Bethel College, and Tabor College and with Kansas licensure officers.
 Kelli also served as KSDE’s hearing officer for federal and state review proceedings including CACFP food service appeals and emergency safety intervention requests for review.